 The wildlife-rich Commander Islands were first discovered by the Commander Vitus Bering when his ship was wrecked here in 1741.
 Explore the islands through a combination of landings and Zodiac cruises and your first stop will be the village of Nikolskoye, where there is an interesting museum.
 Zodiac cruising is often spectacular and you will hopefully encounter Red-faced Cormorant, Red-legged Kittiwake, Pigeon Guillemot, Horned Puffin, as well as Parakeet, Crested and Whiskered Auklets and sea otters.
 Your plans also include a ship cruise along the southern coast of Bering Island, as this area is excellent for cetaceans with Humpback, Sperm, Northern Minke, Orcas and Baird’s Beaked Whales all regularly encountered.

 Your proposed landing site is a patchwork of boggy tundra, ponds and shingle spits where an interesting range of waders can be found including Pacific Golden Plover, Red-necked Stint and Red-necked Phalarope.
 You also hope to see Bluethroat and Pallas’ Reed Bunting.

 Verkhoturova Island has some huge seabird colonies and by following a short trail to the cliff top, you should be able to enjoy some fantastic views of Tufted Puffins, Brunnich’s Guillemots, Pelagic Cormorants and Black-legged Kittiwakes.
 Both Steller’s, Eider and Harlequin Duck occur here too and you may also see some Steller Sea Lions, as they are often hauled out on some offshore rocks.
 Later in the day, there will be either a Zodiac cruise or landing on the Govena Peninsula.
 Good numbers of brown bears can often be found here.

 Meinypil’gyno, located on a 40km long shingle spit is the most important site in the world for breeding Spoon-billed Sandpiper.
-Here about ten pairs are monitored by members of the Spoon-billed Sandpiper Recovery Taskforce.
+Here about fifteen pairs are monitored by members of the Spoon-billed Sandpiper Recovery Taskforce.
 You'll be guests of the Taskforce and if possible, you may be guided to one of their monitored nests.
 The area is extremely rich in other wildlife, so you may also find Emperor Goose, Pacific Diver, White-billed Diver and Sandhill Crane.
 The lagoon entrance often has Largha Seal, Gray and Beluga Whales and Sabine’s Gull.